lucandreiut/GeoQuizzAdmin/README.md

   - Leaflet : http://leafletjs.com
   - Google's geocoder : https://developers.google.com/maps/documentation/geocoding/intro

-- Add a new picture for a serie
+- Add a new picture for a series
 - See all the game's series

 ## Built With